 ASUS XG349C 180Hz 3440 x 1440 IPS UltraWideAs an Amazon Associate I earn from qualifying purchases made using the “Buy” button at the bottom of this post.
 Where possible, you'll be redirected to your nearest store.
 Further information on supporting our work.

 The 34″ 3440 x 1440 UltraWide resolution brings with it attractive benefits for both work and play.
 The ASUS XG349C, of the ROG Strix series, features this resolution and screen size.
 With a gaming-focused IPS panel.
 The monitor has the somewhat pared-back ‘gameresque’ styling associated with the Strix series, with black plastics rather than colourful elements.
 And the usual artistically-styled stand neck.
 The top and side bezels are dual-stage, with a slim hard plastic outer component and an inner panel border flush with the rest of the screen.
 A ‘Light Signature’ lighting feature projects a ROG logo of customisable colour down onto the desk (‘Aura Sync’ compatible), although this can be disabled if preferred.
 The OSD (On Screen Display) is controlled by buttons and a joystick at the rear of the monitor, towards the bottom right as viewed from the front.

 Further information can be found on the manufacturer’s website.
-Details on price and availability still to come.
+The monitor is listed for ~$900 USD.